An00nymushun/End-to-end-Discord-Encryption/README.md

 If you would like to download an encrypted image, middle click on the image or on "Open original".

-ECDH P-521 is used for the key exchange and AES256-CBC for the messages offering the equivilent security of 256-bits.
+ECDH P-521 is used for the key exchange and AES256-CBC for the messages offering the equivalent security of 256-bits.

 I hope this is actually simple as the name suggests.